SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

-As dissed in this [blogpost](https://devblog.pytorchlightning.ai/training-an-edge-optimized-speech-recognition-model-with-pytorch-lightning-a0a6a0c2a413) the largest increase in inference speed you will see (given some speficic hardware) is choosing an efficient model architechture.
-In the exercises below we are going to investigate the inference speed of different architechtures.
+As dissed in this [blogpost](https://devblog.pytorchlightning.ai/training-an-edge-optimized-speech-recognition-model-with-pytorch-lightning-a0a6a0c2a413) the largest increase in inference speed you will see (given some specific hardware) is choosing an efficient model architectures.
+In the exercises below we are going to investigate the inference speed of different architectures.

 1. Start by checking out this [table](https://pytorch.org/vision/stable/models.html#table-of-all-available-classification-weights)